Is refugee crisis 'textbook ethnic cleansing'?

 The largest refugee camp is Kutupalong but limited space means spontaneous settlements have sprung up in the surrounding countryside and nearby Balukhali as refugees keep arriving.

-Other sites in the region have also expanded - as of mid-January 2018, there were eight sites occupied by more than 242,000 people.
+Most other refugee sites have also continued to expanded - as of mid-April 2018, there were 781,000 refugees living in nine camps and settlements.

 What is being done by the international community?

-- The whole refugee population - almost one million people - require food aid
+The need for aid is overwhelming.
+With the monsoon season approaching, work has begun to re-locate some refugees from the camps most at risk of flooding or landslides and in other sites, work has been taking place to improve drainage channels and strengthen shelters.

+- About 70% of the one million refugees are now receiving food aid, according to the Inter Sector Coordination Group report from mid-April 2018.

-- 21,677 children under five have been treated for severe acute malnutrition
+- Almost 100,000 people have been treated for malnutrition

-- 315,000 children under 15 years of age have received a five-in-one vaccination, which includes cover for diptheria, tetanus and whooping cough.
+- Large-scale vaccination programmes have been launched to try to minimise the risk of disease.
+By mid-January 2018, 315,000 children under 15 years of age had received a five-in-one vaccination, including cover for diptheria, tetanus and whooping cough.

 There has been widespread condemnation of the Myanmar government's actions but talk of sanctions has been more muted: